-- 1. The buyer instructs the licensee or the licensee's agent to disclose about the buyer to the seller, or the seller instructs the licensee or the licensee's agent to disclose about the seller to the buyer; and - 2.
+- 1. The buyer instructs the licensee or the licensee's agent to disclose about the buyer to the seller, or the seller instructs the licensee or the licensee's agent to disclose about the buyer; - 2.
 The licensee or the licensee's agent knows or should know failure to disclose would constitute fraudulent representation.